featureform/featureform/docs/quickstart-gcp.md

 Creating an A record for your domain with the outputted IP address.

+You also need to add a CAA record for letsencrypt.org to allow it to generate the public certificate

 ## Step 6: Load Demo Data
 We can load some demo data into BigQuery that we can transform and serve.